L&YR Class 5: 1916 viaduct collapse

-On 2 February 1916, No. 661 was at Penistone in the process of running around its train ready for the return trip to Huddersfield, and was standing on Penistone viaduct prior to setting back onto the train, when a pier and two arches of the viaduct gave way beneath the locomotive and collapsed into the River Don.
+On 2 February 1916, No. 661 was at Penistone in the process of running around its train ready for the return trip to Huddersfield, and was standing on Penistone Viaduct prior to setting back onto the train, when a pier and two arches of the viaduct gave way beneath the locomotive and collapsed into the River Don.
 The driver and fireman had time to run clear, but the locomotive fell 85 ft into the valley below.
-Recovery intact was not possible, and the locomotive was scrapped in situ over the following three weeks.
+Recovery intact was not possible, and the locomotive was scrapped on site over the following three weeks.
 The pieces were hauled up the embankment, loaded into wagons and sent back to Horwich, where some of the parts were incorporated into a replacement locomotive bearing the same number.
 No. 661 was one of those built with long frames, but the only available set of spare frames were of the short variety, so these were lengthened by welding on extension pieces at the rear.

 Preservation

-A single preserved example of the type exists.
 No. 1008, the first Class 5 engine to be built, was withdrawn in 1954 after sixty-five years of service, and is now preserved as a static exhibit in the National Railway Museum.
-This locomotive is the small bunkered version with the round topped boiler.
+This locomotive is the small-bunkered version with the round-topped, boiler and is the only standard-gauge 2-4-2 tank engine preserved in Britain.